 - The campus co-presenter must be listed on the application at the time of submission or the application will not be reviewed by the speaker selection committee.
 CHESC staff will flag the application as not meeting the eligibility requirements before it goes to committee.

 - Stick to the time allocated for your presentation (Gilbane)

-- Presenters should not infer that the conference, CSULB, CCC, CSU, UC, or the IOUs approve or endorse any product, software, service, or system for any reason.
-The logos of CSULB, CCC, CSU, UC, and the IOUs may not be used without prior express permission from the owner of that logo.
+- Presenters should not infer that the conference, UCSB, CCC, CSU, UC, or the IOUs approve or endorse any product, software, service, or system for any reason.
+The logos of UCSB, CCC, CSU, UC, and the IOUs may not be used without prior express permission from the owner of that logo.
 (ASHRAE)

-- Presenters must be willing to share their PowerPoint presentations in PDF (or another un-editable form), in accordance with the accessibility guidelines, to be posted on the conference website.
+- Presenters must be willing to share their PowerPoint presentations in PDF (or another un-editable form) to be posted on the conference website.

-- Some of the sessions will be videotaped and the videotape will be available online live and post conference.
+- Some of the sessions may be videotaped and the videotape will be available online live and post conference.
 Speakers in these sessions must agree to sign a video release.

-- All speakers must register for the conference, even if they are only attending one session.
+- All speakers must register and pay for the conference, even if they are only attending one session.
+Scholarships and fee waivers are available for speakers for who the cost is a barrier, however those must be applied for.
 Speakers not registered and paid in full 30 days prior to the conference will have their speaker invitations revoked and the session will be cancelled.
 Please note that we ask our speakers to participate throughout the conference.
 The goal of the conference is to create peer to peer networks which we value your involvement in.

 ASHRAE, I. b. (n.d.).
 Retrieved from https://www.ashrae.org/events/page/1503

 Gilbane. (n.d.).
 Retrieved from http://gilbane.com/speaker_guidelines.html#ixzz0bqhTcyTr